tealeeseng/RoboND-Perception-Project/project3-writeup.md

 #### 1. Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
 We learnt Point Cloud Library APIs to implement filtering and RANSAC plane fitting in the class.

-At the beginning, point cloud data is noisy.
+At the beginning, point cloud data is noisy from RGB-D camera.
 ![noisy Point Cloud](images/init_cloud.png)

+#####Statistical outlier filter
-To remove the noise around object, I apply statistical outlier filter of **20** clusters and stddev_mult is **0.1**.
+To remove the noise around objects, I apply statistical outlier filter of **20** clusters with stddev_mult of **0.1**.
 The distance threshold will be equal to: mean + stddev_mult * stddev.
 Points will be classified as inlier if their average neighbor distance is below mean + stddev_mult * stddev.
 ```python
     # Statistical Outlier Filtering
     outlier_filter = cloud.make_statistical_outlier_filter()